Divorce Statistics and the Texas Divorce Process

 Child Support

-Along with child custody, there is child support to determine.
+Along with child custody, child support must be determined.
 The State of Texas requires parents to support their children financially, and when the parents are divorced, child support is employed to help balance this support between both parents.

 Consider these primary factors that affect the determination of child support: